TheMayaNutCompany/mayanut.github.io/README.md

 ## Repository structure (typical)

-> Your repo may differ slightly — keep this section aligned with your actual files.
+> Keep this section aligned with your actual files.

 ```txt
 /